|Northeast Corner of Devon Avenue and Woodrow Wilson Road, Chicago, Illinois. circa 1925.|

 On April 26, 1924, the Tribune dropped a bombshell on the people of Chicago, though the newspaper didn't play it as the 8-column banner lead nor even above the fold.
 In fact, the seven-line, one-paragraph item was hanging on to the bottom of the front page.

-Back in 1924, Chicagoans were just angry.
+Back in 1924, Chicagoans were just angry about the change.
 They protested the change, petitioning their aldermen with hundreds of signatures.
 The Tribune seemed to wage its own silent protest by not using the new name in articles: automobiles still crashed, banks were still robbed and famous people still interacted with the public on a roadway called Western Avenue.

 Aldermen appeared to have repealed the Wilson name sometime in June, about the same time Wilson supporters offered the alternative solution of renaming Municipal Pier after the recently deceased 28th president.
 That didn't fly either, of course; that honor went to the Navy.

-The 12th-to-Roosevelt change had caused little controversy.
-But now the property owners along Western objected to the expense involved in renaming their street.
-Within a few weeks they’d gathered over 10,000 signatures asking that the old name be restored.
+The 12th street-to-Roosevelt Road change had caused little controversy.
+But now the property owners along Western Avenue objected to the expense involved in renaming their street.
+Within a few weeks, they’d gathered over 10,000 signatures asking that the old name be restored.

 The Tribune sent its inquiring reporter to the corner of “Washington Boulevard and Woodrow Wilson Road” to gauge public opinion.
 Most people said the change didn’t make any difference to them.
 One young lady did say she favored the new name because “it sounds lots nicer, and we see enough old things around here.”

 The property owners prevailed.
-Less than a month after its original action, the council ordered the street changed back to Western Avenue.
+Less than a month after its original action, the council ordered the street to change back to Western Avenue.
 A proposal to rename Navy Pier after Wilson went nowhere.

 In 1927 the council changed Robey Street to Damen Avenue, despite resident protests.
 When Crawford Avenue was renamed Pulaski Road in 1933, that set off a battle that lasted 19 years before Pulaski was legally accepted.
 More recently, a proposal to change part of Evergreen Avenue to Algren Street was abandoned in the face of local resistance.